^

 • Hypersensitivity: Any known hypersensitivity to flutamide or other components of the drug is a contraindication to its use.

-• Hepatitis or liver dysfunction: The drug should be used with caution or avoided altogether in patients with liver dysfunction or previous cases of hepatitis.
+• Hepatitis or liver dysfunction: The drug should be used with caution or avoided in patients with liver dysfunction or previous cases of hepatitis.

 • Hyperbilirubinemia: The drug should also be used with caution in patients with hyperbilirubinemia.

-• Symptomatic hypotension: The drug should be used with caution in patients with symptomatic hypotension as it may cause a decrease in blood pressure.
+• Symptomatic hypotension: The drug should be used with caution in patients with symptomatic hypotension, as it may cause a decrease in blood pressure.

 • Patients with neurological or psychiatric disorders: In these patients, the use of flutamide also requires caution due to its potential effects on the nervous system.